 Padma Resort Ubud | from $437 AUD | Check Prices

 Padma Resort Ubud only just opened at the beginning of 2016.
 We have such beautiful memories from our stay, from the amazing infinity pool, to the delicious food, and beautiful rooms.
 Padma Resort Ubud have stunning grounds including a walking path through the surrounding jungle.
-As cliched as it sounds, the thing I loved most about Padma Resort Ubud was the staff, who were so helpful and kind, it made our stay here something more.
+As cliched as it sounds, the thing I loved most about Padma Resort Ubud was the helpful and kind staff.
+It made our stay here something more.
 Read more about our stay here.

 Alila Ubud | from $271 AUD | Check Prices

 Our stay at Alila Ubud was fantastic.
 We had great food, beautiful surrounds, a beautiful pool and friendly staff.
 We loved doing one of their Alila Experiences, where we walked through the local community and rice fields.
 Read more about our stay here.

 Mandapa, A Ritz Carlton Hotel | from $675 AUD | Check Prices